 Gilead charges USD 3,120 for a typical treatment course for patients with private insurance and USD 2,340 for people covered by government health programs in the U.S. and other developed countries.
 In poor or middle-income countries, much cheaper versions are sold by generic makers.

 This week, the Institute for Clinical and Economic Review, a nonprofit group that analyzes drug prices, said remdesivir should be priced around USD 2,470 for hospitalized patients with moderate to severe disease because of the cost savings from fewer days of care.
 However, it’s worth only USD 70 for patients hospitalized with milder disease, the group concluded.

 Price also may be driving lower demand.
 In October, US health officials said that hospitals had bought only about one-third of the doses of remdesivir that they were offered over the previous few months, when the drug was in short supply.

 Between July and September, 500,000 treatment courses were made available to state and local health departments, but only about 161,000 were bought.

 In a separate development, the FDA on Thursday gave emergency authorization to use another anti-inflammatory drug, baricitinib, to be used with remdesivir.
-Adding baricitinib shaved an additional day off the average time to recovery for severely ill hospitalized patients in one study.
+In one study, adding baricitinib shaved an additional day off the average time to recovery for severely ill hospitalized patients.

 Lilly sells baricitinib now as Olumiant to treat rheumatoid arthritis, the less common form of arthritis that occurs when a mistaken or overreacting immune system attacks joints, causing inflammation.
 An overactive immune system also can lead to serious problems in coronavirus patients.